Understanding Aidge Intermediate Representation (IR)#

 leaky_relu_operator = aidge_core.LeakyReLUOp(negative_slope=1)

-This operator is characterized by an attribute which defines the probability of setting to zero some element of the input Tensor.
+This operator has an attribute that defines the probability of setting some elements of the input tensor to zero.
 One can see the attribute of an operator using the attr attribute:

 leaky_relu_operator.attr

-An Operator is only a data structure and does not have an Implementation.
-If a user want to infer, learn or generate code with his graph, he will have to give an implementation, which he can do that using the setBackend function.
-We will however stick to the IR in this tutorial and thus will not see how to do this.
+An Operator is merely a data structure and does not include an implementation.
+If the user wants to perform inference, training, or code generation with their graph, they must provide an implementation, which can be done using the setBackend function.
+However, in this tutorial, we will focus on the IR and will not cover how to do this.

 gen_op = aidge_core.GenericOperatorOp(